projekter/PolynomialOptimization.jl/docs/src/reference.md

 ```@docs
 AbstractRelaxationSparse
 ```
-One exact sparsity method is available: a highly-optimized Newton polytope algorithm which will often reduce the size of the basis for the moment matrix quite well, but cannot help for the constraints.
+Two exact sparsity methods are available: a highly-optimized Newton polytope algorithm which will often reduce the size of the basis for the moment matrix quite well, but cannot help for the constraints; and a less efficient facial reduction which is the best currently known exact sparsity method (also being able to reduce constraints).
-A reverse-sparsity method is also exact.
+A reverse-sparsity method complements the set of exact methods.
 ```@docs
 Newton
+FacialReduction
 CliqueMerged
 ```
 Several inexact methods are available which will potentially worsen the quality of the bounds.